matdomeier/rotation_sensitivity/README.md

   <li> Exporting the results as shapefile polygons
 </ol>

-As, exept for generating the grid (see the first part of the [*rotating.R*](https://github.com/Buffan3369/rotation_sensitivity/blob/main/scripts/data_analysis/rotating.R) script), this step doesn't involved coding, no script is provided for it.
+As, exept for generating the grid (see the first part of the [*rotating.R*](https://github.com/Buffan3369/rotation_sensitivity/blob/main/scripts/data_analysis/rotating.R) script), this step doesn't involve coding, hence no script is provided for it.
 However, a scheme was made available in the supplementary materials.
-The output shapefiles were not provided with this repository, but if you want to have access to them please contact the main author.
+As they were too heavy (>7Go), the output shapefiles were not provided with this repository.
+If you feel the need to have access to them please contact the main author.

 ### 1.2.
 Extracting the palaeocoordinates from Gplates' output